 Ok, not really, there’s a lot of random weeds too.
 Not to toot my own horn but I have a fantastic crop of burdock this year.

-I’m not sure when it happened but the whole garden got away from me this year.
+I’m not sure when it happened but the whole garden got away from me.
 Oddly enough, it’s closer to the house than the vegetable garden and it’s the only one with outdoor lighting.
 So you’d think I’d be out there all the time.

 You’re here reading this so I’m going to guess you’re in a similar position.
-Maybe you had a sick kid or baseball tournaments or you got sucked into painting you best friends aunts boyfriends next door neighbors kitchen cabinets.
+Maybe you had a sick kid or baseball tournaments or you got sucked into painting your best friend’s aunt’s boyfriend’s next-door neighbors kitchen cabinets.
 Life happens, I get it.

 Accept it and Move on

 No point crying over spilled milk, unless it’s breast milk, you can totally cry then because pumping sucks.
 The damage is done, your garden sucks.
 Dig out your Elsa wig and let it gooooooooooooo.